© Crown Copyright/MoD

 - The spending power of military personnel is worth over £450m per year

-- The development of the Salisbury Plain Super Garrison and other military sites will attract multi-million pound investment into the county
+- The development of the Salisbury Plain Super Garrison and the Army Basing Plan will attract multi-million pound investment into the county

-- Military changes are most likely to impact on communities in Amesbury, Bulford, Calne, Chippenham, Corsham, Royal Wootton Bassett, Salisbury, Tidworth, Warminster and Wilton.
+- Military changes are most likely to impact on communities in Amesbury, Bulford, Calne, Chippenham, Corsham, Royal Wootton Bassett, Salisbury, Tidworth, and Warminster.

 - Around 1,000 young people are members of the cadet forces in Wiltshire

 - MoD makes a significant contribution towards conservation and environmental protection in Wiltshire

 For further information, please contact: Ian Cambrook, MCI Manager, Pidela Consulting: email@example.com